 Should you keep your child home from school?

 Yes.
-A child should be kept at home until vomiting ceased after he/she is fever-free for twenty-four (24) hours without the use of fever controlling medications.
+A child should be kept at home until vomiting ceased after he/she is fever-free for 24-hours without the use of fever controlling medications.

 Should you keep your child home from school?